-This proposal will also add an alternative level of care for individuals currently being served at the AMRTC who do not require hospital level of care but still need a higher level of behavioral health and medical care than can be found in most residential treatment facilities.
-This new level of care would reduce discharge barriers and the number of days spent in an inappropriate and more restrictive level of care.
-The additional bed capacity will also be able to provide necessary services for individuals with mental health needs and exhibit aggression.
+This proposal will add a new state-operated IRTS facility, which will serve as an alternative level of care for individuals currently being served at AMRTC who do not require hospital level of care but still need a higher level of care than can be found in most residential treatment facilities.
+This new level of care would reduce discharge barriers for people at AMRTC and reduce the number of days spent in an inappropriate and more restrictive level of care.
+This facility will be operational in FY16 and serve an average daily census of 12-14 once it is fully operational.